k-vaughn/ITS-open-source/docs/maintainer-responsibilities.md

 - information on how to access prior releases of the project
 - project summary, including its status, overview, and sponsors
 - Acknowledgements of funding sources, sponsors, and other open-source projects that assisted in the development of this project
+- installation guidance
+- tech and tools used in the project
 - link to the code of conduct
 - link to discussion forum for the project
 - link to the issues page for the project and the types of issues accepted for the project